Fog0war/business-landing-page/README.md

-Project: Landing page from Odin Project curriculum.
+Project: Sample business homepage.
 Created by Jerry Ataja.

 Images used: